JustinYSJSU/cmpe131Project/meetings.md

 - Team updates: Justin worked on implementing the User database.
 - Group Progress: Worked more on the User database and implementing the item section of the database and the database relationship between users and items

+### 2022-4-28 at 16:30 - 17:45 (In class)
+- Attendees: Trung, Joe, Justin
+- Team updates: Justin worked on implementing the Login function Joe worked on implementing the Create Account function Trung worked on solving issues pulling from github
+- Group progress: Worked more on implementing Create Accoutn function as well as stabilizing the git repository / github